roboskel/roboskel_git/README.md

     turns
     + Immediate Shutdown by pressing the Start Button
     + 5-Second Halt Using the O Button, during which all movement orders transmited via gamepad are ignored
     + Pressing the triangle button stops the robot, ignoring all movement orders, until triangle is pressed again
-    + Loggin at intervals, also at command by pressing the X button
+    + Basic Odometry Functionality : By pressing the X button odometry is initialized, setting the position of the vehicle at 0,0 and an angle of 0 degrees.
+From that point on, each time the X button is pressed, the vehicle's position is recorded in a text file named roboskel_log.txt located in the ~/.ros directory.

   To run :
   -	roslaunch sdc2130 gremote.launch